 Arcadis has a clearly defined program for developing innovative sustainable solutions for clients, aligned to the UN SDGs (Sustainable Development Goals).
 We look to hire solutions leaders or acquisitions that support our client's anticipated needs, which is often mixed into Arcadis' core strategy (meaning additional climate-related costs are negligible) and develop deep relationships with key clients to pursue such keystone projects.
 This includes the clear identification of future market needs and trends in products and services.
 The program is directed by, and aligned across, appropriate senior leadership at Global and Regional levels.
 Processes are being embedded to ensure that our sustainable services are marketed strongly to both our existing and potential client base.
 These processes include targets set within the business planning phase, account planning for our Top 200 clients, and triggers to include sustainable services, such as climate change mitigation and adaptation integration, at the tender/bid phase.
+Overall, Arcadis has been embarking on a digitization journey that allows our company to act as a single entity leveraging expertise from around the world and also using technology to drive forward efficiencies for our clients.
+The cost calculation is based on additional investments required to fund these activities.
+This is based on the incremental costs of recruiting Corporate / Regional level resources.

-Risk 3
+Identifier Risk 3